-The International Physical Activity Questionnaire Short Form (IPAQ-SF) was used to assess physical activity.
-55 The IPAQ-SF assesses number of days and time (minutes and hours) per week spent in walking, moderate and vigorous activity, as well as the usual amount of time spent sitting on weekdays, over the past seven days.
-Responses are summed to give MET (metabolic equivalents) minutes per week of physical activity, as well as to classify individuals as inactive, minimally active or highly active.
-Inactive is considered as engaging in less than the minimally active criteria.
-Minimally active includes meeting either of the following; three or more days of at least 20 minutes of vigorous activity per week; five or more days of at least 30 minutes of moderate activity per week; or five or more days of walking, moderate or vigorous activity and at least 600 MET-minutes per week.
-Highly active is considered as meeting either of the following; vigorous activity on three or more days and 1500 or more MET-minutes per week; or walking, moderate or vigorous activity on seven days and 3000 or more MET-minutes per week.
+The International Physical Activity Questionnaire Short Form (IPAQ-SF) was used to assess physical activity.56 The IPAQ-SF assesses number of days and time (minutes and hours) per week spent in walking, moderate and vigorous activity, as well as the usual amount of time spent sitting on weekdays, over the past 7 days.
+Responses are summed to give MET 8 (metabolic equivalents) minutes per week of physical minimally active or highly active.
+Inactive is considered as engaging in less than the criteria.
+Minimally active includes meeting either of the following; three or more days of at least 20 min of vigorous activity per week; five or more days of at least 30 min of moderate activity per week; or five or more days of walking, moderate or vigorous activity and at least 600 MET-minutes per week.
+Highly active is considered as meeting either of the following; vigorous activity on three or more days and 1500 or > more MET-minutes per week; or walking, moderate or vigorous activity on 7 days and 3000 or more METminutes per week.